SupurCalvinHiggins/cka-prune/README.md

 Initutively, high CKA scores correspond to low damage to network representations.
 Conversely, low CKA scores correspond to high damage to network representations.

 To prune the network, neurons are greedily removed from each layer according to the relative damage scores until all layers have been pruned by $p$%.
 The damages scores are recomputed after removing each neuron and the original activations are recomputed at the start of each pruning pass.
-This takes $\Omega(n^2)$ time where $n$ is the number of neurons.
+This takes $\Omega(n^2)$ time where $n$ is the number of neurons in the layer.

 ### Repository